rajnigupta76/r1-connect-demo-iOS/README.md

 <img src="https://raw.github.com/radiumone/r1-connect-demo-iOS/readme_images/ReadmeImages/link_with_binary.png"  width="440" />

+Verify that the Background Modes switch is turned on in the Capabilities tab for your target.

-It is important to add an entry to the 'Other Linker Flags' setting in your application's Build Settings in Xcode.
+Also, it is important to add an entry to the 'Other Linker Flags' setting in your application's Build Settings in Xcode.
 Add '-ObjC' to the 'Other Linker Flags' setting if it is not already present.
 This is a common required flag when integrating static libraries with your code.

-Verify that the Background Modes switch is turned on in the Capabilities tab for your target.

 ## c.
 Initialize the SDK
   You will need to initialize the R1 Connect Library in your App Delegate.